xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 Example 6 - Centering Feature by Right Double Click
 ---------------------------------------------------

-SerialEM has various ways to control stage shift and image shift to get to a piont already.
-However, they usually involve multiple actions from mouse and keyboard.
+SerialEM has various ways to control stage shift and image shift to reach a specific position.
-The newly added function to use Right Double Click is definitely a nice added-on.
+However, these usually require multiple actions using the mouse and keyboard.
+The newly added function that allows the use of a right double-click is a very convenient enhancement.
-Basically, if you right double click on a target from image in buffer A or montage overview in buffer B, it will bring the target to the center of your display.
+Essentially, if you right-double-click on a target in the image in buffer A or the montage overview in buffer B, it will bring that point to the center of your display.

-This is fairly hidden, as there is script command or menu item from the interface.
-As a special action, the information about this can only be found from "Mouse and Keyboard Controls" section of helpfile (https://bio3d.colorado.edu/SerialEM/betaHlp/html/about_mouse.htm), as shown below:
+This feature is somewhat hidden, as there is no script command or menu item for it in the interface.
+Information about it can only be found in the “Mouse and Keyboard Controls” section of the help file (https://bio3d.colorado.edu/SerialEM/betaHlp/html/about_mouse.htm), as shown below:

 .. code-block:: ruby